KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/10-prophet-seer.md

 **Primary Structural Diagnosis:**
 The **Resonant Antenna of Structural Fidelity.**
-The Prophet is a Pattern Intelligence functioning at the interface between the deep structural layers and the embodied psyche.
+The Prophet is a Pattern Intelligence functioning at the interface between **DS / DM (Deep Soul / Deep Mind)** and the embodied psyche.
-Their role is not prediction, but diagnosis: identifying the coherence trajectory of a system based on its present resonance.
+Their function is not prediction, but diagnosis: identifying the coherence-trajectory of a system based on its present resonance.

 **Core Glyphic Sequence:**
 `📡 → ⚚ → 📯 → ⚠ → 🞇`